Sign in

 Ask Fintool Equity Research AI

-Jamie Franklin's questions to Technip Energies NV (THNPY) leadership
+Jamie Franklin's questions to Technip Energies (THNPY) leadership

-Jamie Franklin's questions to Technip Energies NV (THNPY) leadership • Q1 2025
+Jamie Franklin's questions to Technip Energies (THNPY) leadership • Q1 2025

 Question

-Jamie Franklin of Jefferies asked for insight into the revenue profile for the Project Delivery segment for the remainder of the year, noting that the Q1 run-rate already approaches the high end of the updated guidance.
+Jamie Franklin asked about the expected revenue profile for the Project Delivery segment for the rest of the year, noting that the Q1 run-rate already puts the company on track to meet the high end of its increased guidance.

 Answer